Kinesiology: Concentration in Exercise and Movement Sciences

 |Are there any prerequisites to these upper division courses for the major?||

-KIN 251 Prerequisite: Restricted to Kinesiology majors; and concurrent enrollment in KIN 384GW.
+KIN 251 Prerequisites: Restricted to Kinesiology majors; and concurrent enrollment in KIN 384GW.

 KIN 384GW Prerequisites: Restricted to upper division Kinesiology majors; KIN 240 or 250 (may be taken concurrently) and MATH 124 or equivalent all with grades of C or better.

 Prerequisite(s) for each emphasis course will vary, please consult the course description of each course to make sure prerequisite(s) have been met before enrolling.